GFLD5/Conv/README.md

 ## How to Run
 1. Go to the Releases section on the right side of this page.
-2. Download the Conv_Windows.zip package and extract it.
+2. Download the Conv.rar package and extract it.
 3. Open the extracted folder and run Conv.exe (you can create a desktop shortcut for easier access).

 ## Requirements used for building